rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 There are three tags:

-- Policy Tag.
+- **Policy Tag**.
 Link between a WLAN Profile (SSID) and a Policy Profile
-- Site Tag.
+- **Site Tag**.
 Defines de AP mode and other AP settings, trough AP join profile and Flex profile.
-- RF Tag.
+- **RF Tag**.
 Sets the RF profiles with the seetings for each band.

 Let's create the Profiles and Tags with basic configurations.
 Later we will apply these tags to the Access Point joined to the controller.